thisisjoonlim/dsdocs/docs/readings/books/radical-candor.md

 {: .pb-5 }

 ##### Avoid telling people what to do, practice collaborative leadership.
-- Treat your team as an opportunity to collaborate with talented individuals, and give them a sense of autonomy and agency so that they can be cnetered and bring their best selves to work.
+- Treat your team as an opportunity to collaborate with talented individuals, and give them a sense of autonomy and agency so that they can be centered and bring their best selves to work.

 - Create healthy debates, where the best ideas are presented and agreed upon.